jesiennart/jesiennart/README.md

-- 👋 Hi, I’m Artur Molenda
+- 👋 Hi, I’m Artur Molenda.
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in frontend development, beer brewing, cycling and heavymetal music.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and next I will learning Typescript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: email: artmol@op.pl